6 Sources

 Copy Link

 Google has launched a new feature allowing users to share their custom Gemini AI assistants, known as Gems, with others.
-This update enhances collaboration and productivity for both individuals and teams using Google's AI technology.
+This update enhances collaboration and productivity for both personal and professional use.

-Google has announced a significant update to its Gemini AI platform, introducing a new feature that allows users to share their custom AI assistants, known as Gems, with others
+Google has announced a significant update to its Gemini AI platform, introducing the ability to share custom AI assistants, known as Gems, with others

 1